 See Streams for more information.

-Task count determines the amount of resources available for pipelines and connections to process data.
+A task determines the amount of resources available for pipelines and connections to process data.
 Tasks run in parallel, allowing processing to scale out as needed.
 Decodable allocates up to the number of tasks you specify, although it may allocate fewer if it determines a task would be idle.
 The amount of processing capacity a task can perform varies based on the size of a record, the complexity of the query, and the speed of source- and sink-connected systems.
 Typically tasks can process 2-8MiB or 1000-10,000 records per second.

 See Manage task count and sizes for more information.